GRAINS-Wheat falls most in two weeks as USDA boosts supply outlook

 By Michael Hirtzer

-CHICAGO, June 10 U.S. wheat futures tumbled more than 3 percent for their largest losses in two weeks on Wednesday after the U.S. Department of Agriculture boosted its production forecast for the winter wheat crop in a monthly supply and demand report.
+CHICAGO, June 10 U.S. wheat futures tumbled more than 3 percent on Wednesday, on pace for their largest losses in two weeks, after the U.S. Department of Agriculture in a monthly supply and demand report boosted its production forecast for the winter wheat crop.

-Corn futures posted their largest daily declines since March at the Chicago Board of Trade, pressured by plentiful domestic and global grain supplies, while soybean futures were only narrowly lower.
+Corn futures also were lower at the Chicago Board of Trade, pressured by plentiful domestic and global grain supplies, while soybean futures were narrowly mixed.

-Most-active CBOT July wheat retreated from a two-month high, notching an "outside day" on the charts that could signal a near-term high.
-The contract settled 18-3/4 cents lower at $5.13-1/2 per bushel, extending losses following release of the USDA report.
+Most-active CBOT July wheat revered from an earlier two-month high, notching an 'outside day' on the charts that could signal a near-term high.
+The contract was 17-1/2 cents lower at $5.14-3/4 per bushel as of 11:45 a.m.
+CDT (1645 GMT), extending losses posted following the release of the report 45 minutes earlier.

 Euronext milling wheat futures also fell sharply even as scouts on a crop tour in France predicted dry weather could reduce yields in the European Union's top producer.

-USDA forecast winter wheat production at 1.505 billion bushels, up 33 million bushels from last month's forecast.
+USDA forecast winter wheat production at 1.505 billion bushels, up 33 million bushels from the outlook it issued last month.

 However, rainfall that helped boost production in the southern U.S. Plains also caused isolated flooding and crop damage.
 The harvest is just getting under way and overall quality of the crop will not be determined for weeks, analysts say.

-Prices for wheat jumped this week on prospects for more showers during the next 10 days, which could further damage wheat fields.
+Prices for wheat jumped this week on prospects for more showers during the next 10 days that could further damage wheat fields.

 "The wheat numbers were high, and we are seeing some of the buying come out of the market.
 There is some damage (of U.S. wheat) out there, but they (USDA) wouldn't have had a chance to get that into the report," said Price Futures Group analyst Jack Scoville.